- Dress Code

 - Preparation for moving beyond Sixth Form study

 In the summer term a Higher Education Evening will be held to introduce students to some of the opportunities available at university.
-There will also be an Options at 18 Morning, where students will have the opportunity to attend talks of either HE or non-HE options.
+There will also be an Options at 18 Morning, where students will have the opportunity to attend talks of either Higher Education or Alternatives to Higher Education options and employability skills.
 Regular information on Open Days is publicised through displays in the Q Zone and on the website and monthly Sixth-Informer.

 During the summer term in Year 12, time will be devoted to the drafting of personal statements in readiness for making job and university applications.
-Applications to universities are made on-line via the UCAS APPLY service.
+Applications to universities are made on-line via the UCAS APPLY service and students will begin their applications on the Options at 18 morning in early July.

 Below is a link to the booklet that each Year 12 student receives on the Options at 18 Morning, which is full of useful information regarding researching and choosing courses, how to write a successful UCAS Personal Statement and how to complete their UCAS application online.